 If content channel types define the structure, content channels represent the implementation.
 Here's an example: you might have a channel type of Blog and channels Pastor Foster's Blog and Rock Solid Church's Blog that implement this type.
 You might be wondering why channel types are even needed.
 The answer is that they help enable reuse.
 In our blog example above, if you didn't have channel types you would have to define the structure every time you wanted to create a new blog - yuck!

-Create a new channel under Admin Tools > CMS Configuration > Content Channels .
+When you create a new channel under Admin Tools > CMS Configuration > Content Channels , you have the following options:

 Add Content Channel